 3.0 Subscription Fees

 3.1 Payment.
-Customer shall, on or before the commencement of the Initial Term of a Service subscription, pay to Provider the Subscription Fee for such Service subscription.
-Thereafter, Customer shall invoice Customer for each applicable Subscription Fee at least sixty (60) days prior to the commencement of the applicable Renewal Term.
-Unless Customer provides written notice of non-renewal in accordance with Section 4.1, Customer agrees to pay all Subscription Fees no later than thirty (30) days after the receipt of Provider’s applicable invoice therefore.
+Customer shall, on or before the commencement of the Initial Term of a Service subscription, pay to Provider the Subscription Fee for the Initial Term (as that term is defined in Section 4.1).
+Thereafter, Provider shall invoice Customer the Subscription Fee for the upcoming Renewal Term at least sixty (60) days prior to the end of the then-current Initial Term or Renewal Term.
+Unless Customer provides timely written notice of their intent to not renew the subscription in accordance with Section 4.3 or Section 4.4. (whichever applies), Customer agrees to pay all Subscription Fees no later than thirty (30) days after the receipt of Provider’s applicable invoice.
 Customer is responsible for providing complete and accurate billing and contact information to Provider and notifying Provider of any changes to such information.
 Except as otherwise specified herein, Customer’s payment obligations are non-cancelable and Subscription Fees paid are non-refundable.

 3.2 Renewal Charges.
 Provider maintains the right to increase Subscription Fees and other applicable fees and charges in connection with each Renewal Term.

-3.3 Taxes.
+3.4 Taxes.
 Provider’s Subscription Fees do not include any taxes, levies, duties or similar governmental assessments of any nature, including, for example, value-added, sales, use or withholding taxes, accessible by any jurisdiction whatsoever (collectively, “Taxes”).
 Customer is responsible for paying all Taxes associated with its purchases hereunder.
-If Provider has the legal obligation to pay or collect Taxes for which Customer is responsible under this Section 3.3, Provider shall invoice Customer and Customer shall pay that amount unless Customer provides Provider with a valid tax exemption certificate authorized by the appropriate taxing authority.
+If Provider has the legal obligation to pay or collect Taxes for which Customer is responsible under this Section 3.4, Provider shall invoice Customer and Customer shall pay that amount unless Customer provides Provider with a valid tax exemption certificate authorized by the appropriate taxing authority.
 Customer agrees to indemnify and hold Provider harmless from any encumbrance, fine, penalty or other expense which Provider may incur as a result of Customer’s failure to pay any Taxes required hereunder.
-For clarity, Customer is solely responsible for taxes assessable against Provider based on its income, property and employees.

 4.0 Term and Termination

-4.6 Survival.
-The following portions of this Agreement shall survive termination of this Agreement and continue in full force and effect: Sections 4.4, 5, 6, 8 and Exhibit C. Termination of this Agreement, or any of the obligations hereunder, by either party shall be in addition to any other legal or equitable remedies available to such party, except to the extent that remedies are otherwise limited hereunder.
+4.7 Survival.
+The following portions of this Agreement shall survive termination of this Agreement and continue in full force and effect: Sections 4.5, 5, 6, 8.
+Termination of this Agreement, or any of the obligations hereunder, by either party shall be in addition to any other legal or equitable remedies available to such party, except to the extent that remedies are otherwise limited hereunder.

 5.0 Proprietary Rights